Document Layout Analysis, the Key for Document Understanding

 The GdPicture.NET layout analysis system is much stronger, and together with the other processes (pre/post-processing and segmentation engines), it gets better results than Tesseract, especially in difficult cases such as:

 - Text in graphics and tables

-In a future blog article, we will show you examples that highlight the differences between Tesseract and GdPicture.NET.
+In a future blog article, we will show examples highlighting the differences between Tesseract and GdPicture.NET.

 Elodie & Loïc